sveltejs/kit/documentation/docs/14-configuration.md

 When pages are prerendered, the CSP header is added via a `<meta http-equiv>` tag (note that in this case, `frame-ancestors`, `report-uri` and `sandbox` directives will be ignored).

 > When `mode` is `'auto'`, SvelteKit will use nonces for dynamically rendered pages and hashes for prerendered pages.
 Using nonces with prerendered pages is insecure and therefore forbidden.

-# link_header

-When `true` the server will inject a `Link: </my-files.js>; rel=preload` header defined by [MDN Link](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Link).
-This can be used to let the browser know about modulepreloads before the html is parsed.

-> Cloudflare with [Early Hits](https://developers.cloudflare.com/cache/about/early-hints) enabled can then further optimize this by fetching these assets as it flies through the edge.

 ### endpointExtensions